 More often, the detrimental health effects of benzene poisoning can take many years to show themselves.
 There are people who move away from areas where they were unknowingly exposed to benzene, but later in life get diagnosed with AML or a leukemia-related disease only to discover that chronic benzene exposure was the source of their illness.

 While many leukemia and bone marrow-related illnesses are potentially curable with extensive chemotherapy, AML is generally fatal.
 Without aggressive treatment, AML is usually a killer within weeks or months.
 If you need medical care, make sure you find an excellent cancer doctor.
 But don’t wait too long to get good legal counsel.
 Each state has its own statute of limitations, and you must be careful not to wait too long to contact a lawyer.
 Sadly, it took me too long to learn about the benzene and AML connection.
 The statute of limitations passed, so my cousin can’t get justice for the loss of her daughter.

 If you were exposed to benzene anywhere in the United States, please give me a call.
 I will work diligently to get you the justice my cousin cannot.
 It is important to investigate your benzene poisoning claim with a lawyer who is both knowledgeable about benzene poisoning and experienced in investigative research.
 You get both with LaBovick Law Group.
 My practice is open 24/7/365 for free benzene exposure consultations.
-My team and I are poised and ready to take action on your behalf.
+The West Palm Beach Wrongful Death attorneys I are poised and ready to take action on your behalf.
 Give us a call today.